K-RT-Dev/VGT/readme.md

 1. A graphical interface based on ElectronJs and ReactJs (Javascript).
 This layer allows interaction with the user and captures images from the screen.

 2. A local server based on FastAPI (Python).
-This performs image analysis for character extraction (OCR) and communication with online services such as the GTP API.
+This performs image analysis for character extraction (OCR) and communication with online services such as the GPT API.

 When ElectronJS is started, it takes care of running the server as a child process.

 #### To-do list:

-- Allow selecting multiple GTP models.
+- Allow selecting multiple GPT models.
 - Possibility to resort to other translators, such as DeepL.
 - Add options to use other OCRs to detect other languages.
 - Add functionality to support multiple monitors.